mapbender/mapbender-documentation/en/architecture/directory_structure.rst

 vendor
 ******
-* directory where all the Bundles which are used from Symfony are found.
+* Directory for external libraries (loaded by composer) are placed.
 Resources are used by Symfony using the Autoloading.